marklogic-community/smart-mastering-core/README.md

 - add these properties to your `gradle-local.properties`
   - bintray_user
   - bintray_key
-- change the `pkg_version` property in `gradle.properties` to the new version number
+- change the `version` property in `gradle.properties` to the new version number
 - `gradle bintrayUpload`

 You must be part of the marklogic-community organization on bintray in order to publish.